Created

 Naram-Sin, joined Nergal's Kuthians, and conquered Egypt.

-In 2255 B.C., Inanna recaptured Uruk, destroyed Anu's temple there and sent Naram-Sin to attack Enlil's minions
+In 2255 B.C., Inanna recaptured Uruk, destroyed Anu's temple and sent Naram-Sin to attack Enlil's minions

 at Nippur.
 She thus declared herself supreme to even Anu,